jpurpura/fantasy-football-2018/README.md

 `python main.py league_name`

 ## Glossary
+`FLEX`
-`FLEX` WR, RB, or TE
+WR, RB, or TE

+`POS+`
-`POS+` The player's projected points compared to the projected points of the average starter at his position.
+The player's projected points compared to the projected points of the average starter at his position.
 Example:
   WR John Smith has a `POS+` of 120.
 John Smith is projected for 20% more points than the average starting WR in the specified league.

+ `FLEX+`
- `FLEX+` The player's projected points compared to the projected points of the average starter of all FLEX positions
+The player's projected points compared to the projected points of the average starter of all FLEX positions.
 Example:
   RB John Doe has a `FLEX+` of 110.
-John Doe is projected for 10% more points than the average starting RB, WR, TE, and RB/WR/TE slots in the specified league..
+John Doe is projected for 10% more points than the average starting RB, WR, TE, and RB/WR/TE slots in the specified league.

+`RB1+`, `RB2+`, etc.
+The player's projected points compared to the projected points of the average starter at that slot.
+Example:
+  WR John Smith has a `RB1+` of 110 and a `RB2+` of 130.
+John Smith is projected for 10% more points than the average starting RB1 and 30% more points than the average starting RB2 in the specified league.